helq/blag/src/index.md

 ## Teaching ##

 I'm a master's student at the [UNAL][nacho].
-I'm currently also a teacher assistant in the Faculty of Engineering.
+I'm, also, currently a teacher assistant in the Faculty of Engineering.

 [nacho]: http://unal.edu.co